-Note 23: Public-Private Partnership (PPP)
+Note 22: Public-Private Partnership (PPP)

-The university has entered into a PPP agreement with Aramark to provide the concession services at all athletic events at Neyland Stadium, Thompson-Boling Arena, Lindsey Nelson Stadium, Tom Black Track, Goodfriend Tennis Center, Regal Soccer Stadium, Lee Softball Stadium, and Jones Aquatic Center.
+During fiscal year 2023, the university entered into a PPP agreement with Aramark to provide the concession services at all athletic events at Neyland Stadium, Thompson-Boling Arena, Lindsey Nelson Stadium, Tom Black Track, Goodfriend Tennis Center, Regal Soccer Stadium, Lee Softball Stadium, and Jones Aquatic Center.
 The agreement also gives Aramark the right to provide premium services, which includes the sale and provision of services related to the sale of food and beverages (alcoholic and non-alcoholic) to the public for all athletic events at Neyland Stadium and Thompson-Boling Arena, specifically all suites, all-inclusive areas, clubs, and the Ray Mears Room and for other non-athletics events at the concession facilities mentioned previously (excluding Thompson-Boling Arena).
-The agreement expires June 30, 2032
+The agreement expires June 30, 2032.

 During fiscal year 2023, Aramark made payments to the university of \$2,500,000.00, recorded as a deferred inflow of resources related to PPPs.
 The deferred inflow will be amortized over the life of the contract.
-FY 2023 amortization was \$250,000.00.
+Fiscal year 2024 amortization was \$250,000.00.
+Total amortization was \$500,000.00 as of fiscal year end, resulting in total deferred inflow of \$2,000,000.00.
 There is no receivable related to this PPP.
 Remaining payments received by the university from Aramark are based on commissions.

-Note 24: Component Unit - University of Chattanooga Foundation
+Note 23: Component Unit - University of Chattanooga Foundation